statamic/v2-docs/content/pages/2.addons/2.anatomy/1.addon/index.md

 An addon will automatically look for a `bootstrap.php` file in your directory.
 You can use this file to add any configuration you might need available in every aspect of your addon.

-For example, if you need to load a custom library, you might want to to that here.
+For example, if you need to load a custom library, you might want to do that here.

 ```.language-php
 <?php